verticonaut/code-box/README.md

       attr_accessor :nationality_code
     end

-The include will create the following methods in Person:
+The include will create the following method in Person:

-  #nationality Will return the nationality looked up through I18n on key: 'activerecord.values.person.nationality_code.de: Germany', where de would 'de' the nationality code.
+  `#nationality` Will return the nationality looked up through I18n on key: 'activerecord.values.person.nationality_code.de: Germany', where de would 'de' the nationality code (Note: The 'activerecord' keyelement is named to accroding AR localization).